openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/huawei-storage-driver.rst

    If the version of OpenStack is Juno, Kilo, Liberty or Mitaka, add ``iscsi_use_multipath = True`` in ``[libvirt]`` of ``/etc/nova/nova.conf``.

 #.
-Run the service :command:`nova-compute restart` command to restart the
+Run the :command:`service nova-compute restart` command to restart the
    ``nova-compute`` service.

 Configuring CHAP and ALUA